MaxCarlson/ChiaReplotter/README.md

 You want to do this 10 times

 D:/soloPlots    contains old plots
-D:/newPlots     is where you would like your new plots to be B:/tempPlots    is the location where you want to have your temporary plots
+D:/newPlots     where you would like your new plots to be B:/tempPlots    the location where you want to have your temporary plots

 python ChiaReplotter.py -t "B:/tempPlots" -d "D:/newPlots" --remove_count 5 --remove_dir "D:/soloPlots" --runs 10
 ```